 This is what I’ve done on this blog.
 This way is much easier than the second way with headless WordPress.
 However, it will make your WordPress site as fast as a static site.
-Just take a look at this blog’s performance.

 How to do this?
 Cloudflare does a nice job with this detailed and easy to follow tutorial.
 Just read and follow it there.

 Ideally, you should have a Cloudflare business plan to do this completely.
 I know it’s expensive.
 It’s about $200/month.

 I use the free plan myself and confirm this works perfectly.
 The only hassle is when I need to access the WP admin dashboard, I need to turn on the Developer Mode on the Cloudflare dashboard.
 Once I finished with my changes on the dashboard, I must turn off that Developer Mode and purge the whole cache.